agustinelson/agustinelson/README.md

 I'm Agustín Medina a Undergraduate Bachelors Degree in Physics and a Python developer with a passion for machine learning and data analysis.
 I love exploring new ways to use Python to solve complex problems and create innovative applications.

-In my free time, I enjoy contributing to open-source projects and collaborating with other developers to create tools and libraries that make Python development easier and more accessible.

 My experience includes working with libraries like NumPy, Pandas, and Scikit-learn, as well as frameworks like Django and Flask.
 I'm always eager to learn new skills and take on new challenges, so feel free to get in touch if you have a project you'd like to collaborate on or a problem you need help solving!

 <!--[![Twitter Badge](https://img.shields.io/badge/-@agustinelson-1ca0f1?style=flat&labelColor=1ca0f1&logo=twitter&logoColor=white&link=https://twitter.com/agustinelson)](https://twitter.com/agustinelson) -->